oldsj/edgerouter-automation/README.md

 Compatible services are:

-dnspark
-dyndns
-namecheap
-zoneedit
-dslreports
-easydns
-sitelutions
-afraid (as of OS Version 1.3)
+dnspark, dyndns, namecheap, zoneedit, dslreports, easydns, sitelutions, afraid (as of OS Version 1.3)

 Configure your ddns provider's credentials.
 For Namecheap, ddns_host is your subdomain, ddns_username is the root domain, and ddns_password is generated in your ddns settings at Namecheap, it is not your Namecheap login credentials.